Stories

 While driving down the road one day, the headliner fell on my head.
 I ripped it all down, scraped out the rotten foam rubber, and glued a beige fabric up in its place.
 It looked better than the original.

 This car died a merciful death on Yadkin Road.
 A car hit me from behind with such force that I was pushed into the car in front of me, causing a five-car pileup.
 My car was smashed in front, buckled in the middle, and the trunk was in the back seat.
 My driver's seat collapsed in the impact, putting me almost in that back seat.
 I was unhurt, but the Berlinetta was totaled.
-When the guy's Insurance company contacted me, I descrived it as "my baby, prized possession, a classic, and in perfect working order."
+When the guy's Insurance company contacted me, I described it as "my baby, prized possession, a classic, and in perfect working order."
 They gave me well above Blue Book for it.
 I use the money as a down payment for a 1988 Camry Wagon.
 Kady and I took that to England and drove it until 1996.
 It was one of the best cars I have owned.

 So, when you tell me that Chevy is one of the best cars on the road or first in customer satisfaction and that your Camaro is as good as my 2005 Mustang, with which I have had zero problems and looks brand new, excuse me if I remain unconvinced.